ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

 Just make it short this method will call `[[self delegate] clapViewWasTapped]`, so what's the delegate here?
 Double click on selector `clapViewWasTapped` you will be prompted this dialog:
 [![Methods implementing clapsViewWasTapped]({{ site.baseurl }}/images/20200502/clapViewWasTapped-selector.png)]({{ site.baseurl }}/images/20200502/clapViewWasTapped-selector.png){:target="_blank"} <br/>**Figure 3: Methods implementing selector clapViewWasTapped**<br/><br/>

 It has 3 classes implements this selector, the usual way is dynamic analysis with `lldb` to set breakpoint and print out `delegate` instance.
 But there is another way I want to introduce in this post is using [frida-trace](https://frida.re/docs/ios/){:target="_blank"} (I will have another post how to use it in details soon).
-From Terminal just run `frida-ps -Ua` to see which is process ID of Medium app:
+From Terminal just run `frida-ps -Ua` to see which is the process ID of Medium app:
 ```bashscript
 MBP# frida-ps -Ua
   PID  Name         Identifier